dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 type State { String : Any }
 ```

+CID links inside the State are not allowed - the correct way for apps to break down large state is to make a child chain.
+This allows for state of unlimited size, so long as break points are well thought out.
+In the browser, this state management allows for background managed memory eviction too, so as not to overwhelm restricted devices.

 ## Pending

-Tracks what was the covenant action that caused the chain to go into pending mode, stored by channelId and requestId.
-It then keeps track of all requests made while the chain is in pending mode whenever the covenant is run.
-The chain is only rerun once replies have been received that settle all the outbound requests, to avoid wasteful rerunning.
+Tracks each of the covenant Requests that caused the reducer to return a promise in an AsyncTrail, which holds the channelId and requestId of the origin Request it is tracking.
+The reducer is then rerun once replies have been received that settle all the outbound requests, to avoid wasteful rerunning.

+Each new set of Requests from each rerun are also tracked.
 Each rerun must produce the exact same requests and replies each time, in the exact same order.

-This structure consists of two arrays - one of all the outbound requests the covenant made, and another of all the so far received replies.
-The reducer should not be invoked until all the empty slots in the `replies` array have been filled.
+The AsyncTrail consists of two arrays - one of all the outbound requests the covenant made: `txs`, and another of all the so far received replies: `settles`.
+The reducer is not re-invoked until all the empty slots in the `settles` array have been filled.

-Replies must be tracked too, else we may retransmit them

-Replies that are received are stored in the `settled` key in the AsyncRequest object.

 ```sh
 type RequestId struct {